 Let’s face it: dog boots can look hilarious, especially if your dog isn’t used to them.
 But comedy aside, dog boots perform a necessary function.
+The question is do dogs need boots for snow?
 They protect your dog’s sensitive paws from the ice and snow as well as other cold-weather hazards such as road chemicals and salt.
 Read on for the benefits of boots, and get some great tips for getting your dog to wear boots.

 Benefits of Dog Boots

 Dog boots work by keeping the footpad dry and creating an insulating layer around it.
 With dry foot pads, your dog will be able to tolerate the cold weather for longer and will be more comfortable walking in the winter.
 So, do dogs need boots for snow?
 We would say yes, especially if you live in especially cold areas.